Brunus-Labs/senior-sem-slideshow/slideshow.md

 - You need to love what you do
 - Take responsibility for your actions, and the actions of your employees
 - Customer relations
-- Seperation of business / personal money
+- Separation of business / personal money

 ---